Smile Foundation of Bali

 The Smile Foundation of Bali (Yayasan Senyum) is a non-profit organisation in Bali that helps people with craniofacial disabilities obtain health care.
 Senyum means smile in Indonesian and yayasan means 'foundation' or 'institute'.

 The Smile Foundation facilitates operations for cleft lip and palate and other craniofacial deformities, due to birth defects, accidents, or tumours.
 The organisation helps poor people from Bali, Lombok and further east, and raises funds for operations whether in Bali or Adelaide, Australia at the Australian Craniofacial Unit.
-Yayasan Senyum received a generous grant of US$2,500 from The Smile Train to enable the foundation to advertise the fact that cleft conditions can be treated and that it is able to assist people to get that treatment.
+Yayasan Senyum received a grant of US$2,500 from The Smile Train.

 History

-The Smile Foundation of Bali was founded in 2005 by Mary Northmore-Aziz at the suggestion of Dr. David David from the Australian Craniofacial Unit, to identify those in need of craniofacial surgery.
-Dr. David David has continued his association as the chief adviser to the foundation.
+The Smile Foundation of Bali was founded in 2005 by Mary Northmore-Aziz at the suggestion of David David from the Australian Craniofacial Unit, to identify those in need of craniofacial surgery.
+David David has continued his association as the chief adviser to the foundation.
 In December 2006 the foundation opened the "Smile Shop", which was the first Op shop in Bali.
-It provides a source of income for the foundation through the sale of secondhand goods and old stock from local businesses.

 After extensive fundraising, the "Smile House" was opened in January, 2007, in Denpasar.
 The Smile House provides accommodation and educational facilities, in particular for those from outlying areas.

-Background

-In many countries, craniofacial disabilities are treated shortly after birth.
-This is not necessarily the case in Bali.
-Craniofacial disabilities are not only disfiguring, but can also lead to difficulties with nutrition and communication.
-As such, treatment is essential.
-However, treatment is not just expensive, but it can involve extensive travel from the individual's home environment as well a complex bureaucratic process.

-This is exacerbated by a number of factors: many of the people requiring treatment are poor, often illiterate and they may not speak Indonesian.
-Thus not only do they have trouble paying for treatment (which may also involve accommodation and travel expenses), but when they arrive for treatment they have trouble completing admission forms and understanding the processes which need to be undertaken.
-In addition, many patients have not previously left their home villages, making the experience particularly difficult and traumatic, which is strengthened by the social isolation caused by their disabilities.